What Is A Good Credit Score In Canada?

 If you’d rather not wait for your reports to hit your mailbox — or you want the option to get your credit scores, too — then you can place your order online through the credit bureau agencies’ websites.
 Keep in mind that online copies are not free.

 Despite common misconception, checking your own credit won’t negatively impact your credit scores.
-Checking your own credit results in a soft credit inquiry (which isn’t included in credit score calculations) rather than a hard inquiry that could hurt your score.
+Checking your own credit results in a soft credit inquiry (which isn’t included in credit score calculations) won’t.
+Whereas a hard inquiry could hurt your score.